 Stray stop: Wanaka

-Largest of the South Island’s ski areas and popular with the locals, Treble Cone has an international reputation amongst advanced skiers and boarders thanks to its challenging, steep terrain.
+The largest of the South Island’s ski areas and popular with the locals, Treble Cone has an international reputation amongst advanced skiers and boarders thanks to its challenging, steep terrain.
 If you classify yourself as an expert, don’t miss the narrow chutes and massive drops of Motatapu Basin.
+Oh, and make sure to stop and admire the breathtaking views over Lake Wanaka.

 #4) Best for Night Skiing – Coronet Peak